sonarahbar/MachineLearningwithPython/README.md

 - Classification and K-Nearest Neighbours: https://youtu.be/ZbVPmjDaCFg
 - Unsupervised Learning - Clustering: https://youtu.be/fqssd7g-mtY

-Make sure to subscribe to my YouTube channel and enable notifications so you will get notified next time I upload a video!
+🔺 Make sure to subscribe to my YouTube channel and enable notifications so you will get notified next time I upload a video!🔺

 # Content #
 ## Session 1: ##